ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 Then repeat the following until *current* points to null:

 - Compare $x$ with the value of *current*:
-    - If they are equal, return and do nothing at all.
+    - If they are equal, return -- no need to do anything because $x$ is already in the tree.
     - Otherwise, set *previous* to *current*, and reassign *current* to the left or right child, depending on if $x$ is smaller or larger.